martinmoene/string-lite/README.md

 strip: Remove characters in regex from left and right of string - string-regex[.TODO]
 strip_re: Remove characters in regex from left and right of string - string-char*[.TODO]
 string_view: ...[.TODO]
-replace_all: Return string with all occurrences of sub string changed - char*-char*[.TODO]
+replace_all: Return string with all occurrences of sub string changed - char*-char*
-replace_all: Return string with all occurrences of sub string changed - string-string[.TODO]
+replace_all: Return string with all occurrences of sub string changed - string-string
-replace_all: Return string with all occurrences of sub string changed - string-string_view[.TODO]
+replace_all: Return string with all occurrences of sub string changed - string-string_view
 replace_all: Return string with all occurrences of regex changed - string-regex
 replace_all_re: Return string with all occurrences of regex changed - string-char*
-replace_first: Return string with first occurrence of sub string changed - char*-char*[.TODO]
+replace_first: Return string with first occurrence of sub string changed - char*-char*
-replace_first: Return string with first occurrence of sub string changed - string-string[.TODO]
+replace_first: Return string with first occurrence of sub string changed - string-string
-replace_first: Return string with first occurrence of sub string changed - string-string_view[.TODO]
+replace_first: Return string with first occurrence of sub string changed - string-string_view
 replace_first: Return string with first occurrence of sub string changed - string_view-string_view[.TODO]
 replace_first: Return string with first occurrence of regex changed - string-regex
 replace_first_re: Return string with first occurrence of regex changed - string-char*